retazo0018/Gripper-Driver/README.md

     - Default gripper width, speed and torque is set to 110.0 mm, 550 mm/s and 5 N respectively based on the gripper documentation.
     - The RESPONSE_TIMEOUT is set to 10 seconds.
 If the response from the gripper is delayed by this seconds, `[E_TIMEOUT] Timeout while waiting for complete response.` will be obtained.
 - **Move Command Simulation**:
-    - The time taken to move is calculated based on the distance between the current and target finger widths and gripper speed as `time_to_move = abs(self.width - self.new_width / self.speed`.
+    - The time taken to move is calculated based on the distance between the current width and target width and gripper speed as `time_to_move = abs(width - new_width / speed`.
     - The program sleeps for this duration to simulate movement time.
 - **Grip Command and Part Detection**: When executing a `GRIP` command, the mock gripper checks whether a part is detected using the following condition:
-    - When `width - grip_part_width >= 15` is True, it indicates that the part was not correctly gripped due to the width between the fingers being too wide or too narrow, and NO PART state is returned.
+    - When `abs(width - grip_part_width >= PART_FALL_WIDTH_THRESHOLD)` is True, it indicates that the part was not correctly gripped due to the width between the fingers being too wide or too narrow, and NO PART state is returned.
-    - `15` is the configurable PART_FALL_WIDTH_THRESHOLD parameter.
+    - `10 mm` is the default value to PART_FALL_WIDTH_THRESHOLD parameter.
 - **Release Command**:
     - The width of the gripper after release is equal to `width = min(0.0, width - pull_back_distance)`.
-    - The time taken to release a part is calculated based on a simulated pull-back distance and speed limit as `time.sleep(self.pull_back_distance / (self.release_speed_limit / 100))`.
+    - The time taken to release a part is calculated based on a simulated pull-back distance and speed limit as `time.sleep(pull_back_distance / (release_speed_limit / 100))`.

 ## CLI Interface
 - The CLI interface enables user to communicate with the gripper through the driver.
 The code is available in `interact.py`.